hello.

 no. It swells.

 oh.
 Right.
 It swells.
 Uhmm.
 Ok.
 Well.
-And so the end starts with this...this called "the lark ascending."
-Uhmm now what is...what is the Is that...is that also a metaphor for
+And so the end starts with this...this piece called "the ascending."
+Uhmm now is...what is the lark?
+Is that...is that also a metaphor for

 [David:] uhmm.
-I gue...I I guess.
-I just...I don't think...
-I don't think you should read too into any of this you know It's...I mean the lark was written... it was a piece written by Vaughn who died in 1958, and uh, the work opens with this calm set of sustained chords and (coughs) sorry. me.
+I gue...I mean I guess.
+I just...I think...
+I don't think you should read too into any of this you know It's...I mean the ascending was written... it was a piece by Vaughn Williams who died in 1958, and uh, the work opens with this calm set of chords and then (coughs) sorry. me.
 And uhmm.
-Anyway and so then the enters as the lark and it... it starts with this series of ascending and repeated and this... these nimble elongated arpeggios.
+Anyway and so then the enters as the lark and it... it starts with this series of ascending and intervals and this... these nimble then arpeggios.
 Uhmm.
-And he actually found inspiration in a work by the poet George Meredith who died in 1909 and the composer included a of Meredith's poem on the flyleaf...
+And he actually found inspiration in a work by the English poet Meredith who in 1909 and the composer included a portion of Meredith's poem on the flyleaf...

 wait uh...